Some of the links in this post may be affiliate links.

 I’ve purchased so many of the cheaper humidifiers and they just don’t last, and they don’t offer the features that this humidifier provides.
 You will not be disappointed!

-I use mine almost non-stop in the winter when the air is painfully dry.
+I use my Levoit Ultrasonic Humidifier almost non-stop in the winter when the air is painfully dry.
 Not only is dry air bad for plants, but also for our skin!
 Do yourself and your plant collection a favor and humidify the air!

 But like I mentioned earlier, make sure you get your watering down pat first and then worry about humidity.
-If you have both, then you are golden!
+If you have both, then you are golden and you will have even more spectacular results!

 So go on and go show your indoor ferns some love!